Hidden Gems in Lisbon

 Mercado Campo Ourique in Lisbon

-Mercado Campo Ourique is a real insider tip among the markets in Lisbon
+Mercado Campo Ourique is a real hidden gem among the markets in Lisbon

 The Mercado Campo Ourique has been around for some 90 years.
 The market is still a true Lisbon insider tip and not yet overrun by tourists.
 It’s a great alternative for those who feel the Time Out Market is too hip and bustling.